-Working as travel guide, the number one question I always get is: "What foods do you recommend us to eat?".
-I thought I should make a list of the most popular foods in Osaka, with a couple of restaurant recommendations to help you out.
+The number one question we always get is: "What foods do you recommend us to eat?".
+We thought we should make a list of the most popular foods in Osaka, with a couple of restaurant recommendations to help you out.
 Here they are, in no particular order:

 - Kitsune Udon

 Takoyaki is a deep-fried wheat ball, filled with minced octopus, tempura scraps, pickles ginger and green onion.
 We then sprinkle them with bonito shavings, takoyaki sauce and mayonnaise!
 So good!